International students are welcome to study in most LCC programs. The

 Prospective Student Visa (B-2)

 Under certain circumstances an individual might wish to personally visit one or more U.S. colleges to complete admission, inspect facilities, or for a personal interview.
 Because admission has not yet been granted, the schools cannot issue an Form I-20 so the prospective student visa should be requested at the U.S. Embassy or Consulate.
 Be sure to inform the U.S. Embassy or Consulate that the purpose of your trip is to visit a college or university.
 This allows a limited period of time to complete admission and, while in the United States, apply for a change-of-status to a student visa.
-Warning B visa holders will not be allowed to pursue a course of study, until the DHS has approved the students application to change status.

 Visitor (B-1 or B-2)

 The visitor (business or tourist) visa allows school attendance for language or recreational courses.
 Those individuals who intend to be full-time students or who intend to complete an academic or vocational program must return home and apply for a F1 student visa from their home country

 WT status means that you were allowed to enter the U.S. for a short visit without a visa.
 This status cannot be changed to a visa status while in the United States.
 In many cases, school enrollment is prohibited by DHS regulations for persons with WT status.
 You can arrange for school admission while in the United States in WT status, but you will need to exit the United States to your home country, obtain a student visa, and re-enter in time for the start of classes.